Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Results

 The extent of thermal fluctuations in Kohn–Sham orbital energies indicates the strength of electron–vibration interactions.
 Inelastic electron–phonon scattering, captured by NA coupling, facilitates energy exchange between electrons and vibrations, enabling nonradiative transitions between electronic states.
 In contrast, elastic scattering disrupts coherence between the initial and final states during an electronic transition.
 Although it does not involve direct energy exchange, it significantly influences nonradiative recombination, as transitions can only proceed once quantum coherence between the initial and final states is established.
 The loss of coherence typically acts to suppress or slow down these transitions, as exemplified by the quantum Zeno effect \cite{prezhdo2000quantum,kilina2013quantum}.
 Thus, both elastic and inelastic processes play an important role in governing the nonradiative recombination dynamics.

 NA coupling, characterizing inelastic electron-vibration scattering, is calculated as:

-where, d$_{mn}$ is the NA coupling between the initial state m and final state n. $\varphi_m$ and $\varphi_n$ are their corresponding wavefunctions, and $\dot{R}$ denotes the nuclear velocity, determined by the kinetic energy, which is proportional to temperature. $\langle \varphi_m|\nabla_R|\varphi_n \rangle$ represents the matrix element which quantifies how electronic wavefunctions depend on atomic displacements and requires the wavefunction of VBM and CBM to be confined within the same spatial area.
-Fig.~\ref{str_dos} (d-f) show the charge densities of the VBM and CBM.
-In all materials, VBM and CBM are predominantly localized on different atomic species, reducing the magnitude of NA coupling.
-However, it remains non-zero due to minor contributions from other atomic orbitals.
-Notably, the VBM in Sr$_3$NSb is comparatively localized than its Ca- and Ba-based counterparts due to reduced Sb-N hybridization, whereas the CBM remains delocalized across the lattice.
-Table ~\ref{lifetimes} lists the mean absolute and root mean square (RMS) value of NA coupling between the VBM and CBM at 300 K. Enhanced octahedral fluctuations and broader energy level distributions in Ba- and Ca-compounds, relative to Sr$_3$NSb, gradually increase the NA coupling.
-Higher NA coupling values signify stronger interactions between electron and lattice degrees of freedom, thereby accelerating nonradiative recombination processes.
+where, d$_{ij}$ is the NA coupling between the states $i$ and $j$. $\varphi_i$ and $\varphi_j$ are their corresponding wavefunctions, and $\dot{R}$ denotes the instantaneous nuclear velocity, determined by the kinetic energy, which is proportional to temperature. $\langle \varphi_i|\nabla_R|\varphi_j \rangle$ represents the matrix element which quantifies how electronic wavefunctions depend on atomic displacements and requires the wavefunction of VBM and CBM to be confined within the same spatial area.
+As shown in Fig.~\ref{str_dos} (g-j), the VBM and CBM states reside primarily on different atomic species, leading to a reduced spatial overlap between electron and hole wavefunctions and, consequently, a suppression of the NA coupling.
+Nevertheless, the magnitude of NA coupling remains finite due to minor contributions from secondary atomic orbitals.
+Table ~\ref{lifetimes} summarizes the averaged and root mean squared NA couplings for all compounds.
+Among them, Sr$_3$NSb exhibits the weakest NA coupling, consistent with its rigid octahedral framework, narrow band-edge distributions, and relatively localized VBM, which altogether the sensitivity of the electronic states to lattice vibrations.
+Upon transitioning to the hexagonal phase, $\mathrm{Sr_3NSb_{hexa}}$ displays an enhanced NA coupling compared to its cubic counterpart, reflecting the increased structural distortions in the symmetry-lowered bonding environment.
+However, the coupling remains smaller than in Ca$_3$NSb and $\mathrm{Ba_3NSb_{hexa}}$, which may be attributed to the larger orbital overlap in these structures.
+Overall, larger NA coupling values signify stronger electron–lattice interactions, which facilitate faster nonradiative recombination processes.

 To characterize elastic electron–phonon interactions, we compute the decoherence times, estimated as pure-dephasing time of the optical response theory.
 Under the second-order cumulant approximation, the pure-dephasing function is expressed as: